mbjones/arctic-training/README.md

 # Arctic Data Training sample code
 Sample code from the Arctic Data Center training

-This repoistory is used as:
+This repository is used as:

 * Matt and Jeanette changed this line again.
 * An introduction to git